gitlabhq/gitlabhq/doc/development/shell_commands.md

 File.read(path)
 ```

+If you have to use user input a relative path, prefix `./` to the path.

+Prefixing user-supplied paths also offers extra protection against paths
+starting with `-` (see the discussion about using `--` above).

 ## Guard against path traversal

 Path traversal is a security where the program (GitLab) tries to restrict user